gauthamsunjay/SE/README.md

 10.)
 Ankur Kishore<br />
 11.)
 Anurag Patwary<br />
 <br />
-Project Repository Management System is a web application for students and teachers to work on projects, together,<br />
+Project Repository Management System is a web application for students and teachers to work on projects, together, more effectively.
-more effectively.
 Main features of the application include:<br />
 <br />
 1.)
 Repository to store files related to the project.<br />